nachocaru/xaprb.com/content/blog/2007-11-19-maatkit-version-1297-released.md

   <a href="http://code.google.com/p/maatkit/">Download Maatkit</a>
 </p>

 Maatkit (formerly MySQL Toolkit) version 1297 contains a significant update to MySQL Table Checksum (which will be renamed soon to avoid trademark violations).
 The changelog follows.
-What you don&#8217;t see in the changelog is **the unit test suite!** I got a lot more of the code into modules that are tested and re-usable.
+What you don't see in the changelog is **the unit test suite!** I got a lot more of the code into modules that are tested and re-usable.

 <pre>2007-11-18: version 1.1.19